Stefano Cincotta

 Stefano Cincotta Giordano (born 28 February 1991) is a Guatemalan former professional footballer who played as a left-back.

 Club career

+Guastatoya

-In September 2018, after featuring sparingly, Cincotta left fourth-tier side SV Elversberg to return to his country of birth Guatemala, joining C.D.
-Guastatoya.
+In September 2018, after featuring sparingly, Cincotta left fourth-tier side SV Elversberg to return to his country of birth Guatemala, joining Guastatoya.

+Comunicaciones

 Ahead of the following 2019–20 season, Cincotta joined Comunicaciones on a one-year contract.

+Cobán Imperial

 In January 2020, Cincotta moved to Cobán Imperial.
 However, his contract was terminated by mutual agreement on 13 March 2020 because his parents, who was living in Germany, were concerned due to the COVID-19 pandemic.
-A few weeks later, Cincotta revealed that he wanted to return to Europa because he had suffered from a lot of injuries since his return to Guatemala.
+A few weeks later, Cincotta revealed that he wanted to return to Europe because he had suffered from a lot of injuries since his return to Guatemala.
 This was also one of the reasons why he terminated his contract with Cobán Imperial.

 Cincotta announced his retirement from playing in January 2021.